-Ashley VanCleef is not only an experienced attorney but also a certified special educator.
-She has served students with disabilities as special education teacher, school and state level administrator, and school attorney.
-Prior to forming Law for Parents, Ashley's experience as an attorney included working for the Law Office of Brian K. Gruber, P.C., staff attorney for Montgomery County Public School (MCPS) in Maryland, as well as Supervisor and 504 Coordinator for the MCPS Resolution and Compliance Unit.
-While in MCPS, Ms. VanCleef instituted informal, collaborative solutions to assist families and school system staff to resolve concerns through the least adversarial means focusing on win-win resolutions.
+Ashley VanCleef is not only an experienced education law attorney but also a certified special educator.
+This past summer she received 36 hours in Orton Gillingham training and is scheduled to complete the 60 hours this fall.
+Ashley has served students with disabilities as special education teacher, school and state level administrator, and school attorney.
+Prior to forming Law for Parents, Ashley's experience as a special education attorney included working for the Law Office of Brian K. Gruber, P.C., staff attorney for Montgomery County Public School (MCPS) in Maryland, as well as Supervisor and 504 Coordinator for the MCPS Resolution and Compliance Unit.
+While in MCPS, Ashley instituted informal, collaborative solutions to assist families and school system staff to resolve concerns through the least adversarial means focusing on win-win resolutions.
 As an attorney for parents, she continues to find dynamic approaches to resolving concerns with student-focused outcomes.

-Prior to moving to Maryland, Ms. VanCleef worked for the state departments of education in both Texas and Oklahoma.
-Her many duties included compliance monitoring of school districts, technical assistance for families to access the dispute resolution options of IDEA, and providing statewide training on special education requirements.
+Prior to moving to Maryland, Ashley worked for the state departments of education in both Texas and Oklahoma.
+Her many duties included compliance monitoring of school districts, technical assistance for families to access the dispute resolution options of IDEA, state complaint investigations, and providing statewide training on special education requirements.

-Ms. VanCleef works with multiple groups to provide professional learning on federal and state education requirements.
-Ms. VanCleef is a former adjunct faculty member of Morgan State University where she taught Legal Aspects of Educational Administration and has been a guest lecturer for other colleges.
-Ms. VanCleef serves on the Mental Health Management Agency Board of Directors for Frederick County, the Frederick County ACE Mentor Program Board of Directors, and previously served on the Commission on Disabilities for Frederick County.
-She is a member of the Maryland State Bar Association, Frederick County Bar Association, International Dyslexia Association, and National Association of the Deaf Advocacy Section.
-In her spare time, Ms. VanCleef enjoys spending time with her family, running with Athletes Serving Athletes (ASA), and volunteering with her church youth group.
+Ashley works with multiple groups to provide professional learning on federal and state education requirements.
+She is a former adjunct faculty member of Morgan State University where she taught Legal Aspects of Educational Administration and has been a guest lecturer for many other colleges.
+She is currently serving on the Board for the Self Directed Advocacy Network (SDAN).
+Ashley is a member of the Maryland State Bar Association, Frederick County Bar Association, International Dyslexia Association, and Learning Disabilities Association.
+In her spare time, Ms. VanCleef enjoys spending time with her family and volunteering with her church youth group.